Improving Video Corpus Moment Retrieval with Partial Relevance Enhancement: Introduction

-The uniqueness of the VCMR task, in contrast to conventional text-to-video retrieval~\cite{gabeur2020multi}, stems from the information richness inherent in videos.
-Unlike typical text-to-video retrieval scenarios where the video is precisely trimmed to align entirely with the text query, VCMR involves untrimmed videos that encompass a wealth of information, with only a small fraction being directly relevant to the query.
-The partial relevance between the query and video encompasses two key aspects:~(1)~ \textbf{Scope of the relevant content}: Not all video content is pertinent to the query, and explicitly relevant content is often confined to the context of the target moment, as illustrated in~\Cref{fig:teaser}.
-In the TVR dataset, the average duration of relevant moments for a query constitutes only 11\% of the average total video duration.
-Therefore, it becomes crucial for VCMR to augment the retrieval model's capability to capture these limited yet significant portions of relevant content in the video.~(2)~\textbf{Discrepancy in relevance across modalities}: The video contains multi-modal content, incorporating visual information and textual information in subtitles, with varying query relevance across different modalities.
+The uniqueness of the VCMR task, compared to the typical text-video retrieval~\cite{gabeur2020multi}, stems from the information richness inherent in video.
+Unlike typical text-video retrieval where the video is precisely trimmed to align entirely with the text query, VCMR involves untrimmed video that contains a wealth of information, with only a small fraction being directly relevant to the query.
+The partial relevance between the query and video is evident in two key aspects:~(1)~ \textbf{Scope of the relevant content}: Not all video content is related to the query, and explicitly relevant content is often limited to the context of the target moment, as illustrated in~\Cref{fig:teaser}.
+In the TVR~\cite{lei2020tvr} dataset, the average duration of the relevant moment for a query constitutes only 11\% of the average total video duration.
+Therefore, it is essential to enhance the capability of retrieval model of capturing these limited yet significant relevant content in the video.~(2)~\textbf{Discrepancy in relevance across modalities}: The video contains multi-modal information, such as visual information and textual information~(subtitle), each modality exhibiting distinct query relevance.
 For instance, "House shows his team a picture of the patient" of the query in~\Cref{fig:teaser} predominantly pertains to visual information, depicting an action.
-Conversely, "they have concluded that maybe the two are not related by blood." leans more towards the textual modality, involving a conversation between characters.
-As highlighted in~\cite{wang2022modality}, acknowledging the divergence in query relevance to different modalities proves beneficial for achieving effective multi-modal alignment.
-We contend that improving the model's capacity to capture and accentuate crucial content in the untrimmed video can enhance its performance in the VCMR task.
+Conversely, "they have concluded that maybe the two are not related by blood" leans more towards the textual modality, involving a conversation between characters.
+As Wang et al.~\cite{wang2022modality} emphasize, recognizing the varying query relevance across different modalities is crucial for better multi-modal alignment in multi-modal retrieval.
+For these reasons, we argue that capturing the content of both the scope and modality in the video relevant to the query can help moment retrieval.